The Standing Wave Society in collaboration with CBC Radio 2 presents

 Time is distorted, perspectives challenged; the familiar becomes foreign and the foreign familiar in this evening of musical magical realism.
 The group premiered new works by visionary Vancouver composer Jocelyn Morlock and Amsterdam’s famed improvisor/pianist/composer Achim Kaufmann.
 George Crumb’s Vox Balaenae, Salvatore Sciarrino’s Lo Spazio Inverso, Greg Newsome’s in medias res (commissioned and premiered by Standing Wave in 2005), and Jeffrey Cotton’s Meditation, Rhapsody, and Bacchanale were also featured in this concert programme.

-Program To download, right click and select “save target as” or “save link as”
+Program Click to view, to download, right click and select “save target as” or “save link as”

 Dance : Music